Pest Control contractors in

 Licensing Requirements

 Michigan requires Certified Applicator License through MDARD.
-Must pass core exam plus category-specific exams (7A for general pest, 7B for termites).
-4 years experience OR approved training program required.
-License renewal every 3 years with 15 hours continuing education.
+Must pass core exam plus category-specific exams (7A for general pest, 7B for termites, etc.).
+3 years experience or approved training required.
+Renewed every 3 years with continuing education credits.

 Permit Requirements